dendronhq/dendron-site/vault/dendron.rfc.md

 Some changes do not require an RFC:

 -   Bugfixes for known issues.
--   Additions only likely to be _noticed by_ other developers of Dendro, invisible to end product users.
+-   Additions only likely to be _noticed by_ other developers of Dendron, invisible to end product users.

 If you're not sure whether your change requires an RFC, feel free to create an